Graduate School: What you need to know

 Program advisors will evaluate courses students wish to transfer into their WTAMU graduate program and determine if any coursework completed at another university will apply toward degree requirements at WTAMU.
 Up to one-third of degree requirements may be satisfied by transfer coursework, and only classes in which a grade of A or B was earned may be transferred.

 Students may change their graduate major only by reapplying to the new program.
 Because each program has its own admissions requirements, a complete review of the student’s file is necessary, and additional documentation may be required.
 The application fee must be paid again.

 Full-Time and Half-Time Status

 Enrollment in nine semester credit hours is considered full-time for graduate studies.
-To be eligible for federal financial aid, graduate students must be enrolled in a minimum of five semester hours.
+To be eligible for federal financial aid, graduate students must be enrolled in a minimum of six semester hours.

 All requirements for the master’s degree must be completed within six years.
 The time limit begins with the first class taken that counts towards the degree, whether that class is taken at WTAMU or is transferred from another school.

 A minimum of two-thirds of all degree plans must be completed in residence at WTAMU.

 Graduate students may take a maximum of 15 hours per long semester and seven hours per summer session.
 Students may take additional courses with the approval of the student’s program advisor and the Graduate School.